slarmoo/.github/profile/simon/simonPwa/simonPwa.md

 # Simon Progressive Web Application

+> [!NOTE]
-⚠ Note that this deliverable is optional and ungraded.
+> This deliverable is optional and ungraded.
 The information provided here is meant as extended course content.

 ![Simon](../simon.png)